Foreign relations of China: Arab World

+Within the first ten years of the BRI, China signed a memorandum of understanding with every Arab country.
+China describes this as a signal of the Arab countries' recognition of the BRI as "an important international public product and a platform for international cooperation."

 Medieval Era

 During the Tang dynasty, when relations with Arabs were first established, the Chinese called Arabs "Dàshí" (大食).
 In modern Chinese, Dashi means Great Food.
 The modern term for Arab is "Ālābó" (阿拉伯).

 The Arab Islamic Caliph Uthman Ibn Affan (r.
-644-656) sent an embassy to the Tang court at Chang'an.
+644–656) sent an embassy to the Tang court at Chang'an.

-Although the Tang Dynasty and the Abbasid Caliphate had fought at Talas, on 11 June 758, an Abbasid embassy arrived at Chang'an simultaneously with the Uyghur Turks in order to pay tribute.
+Although the Tang Dynasty and the Abbasid Caliphate had fought at Talas, on 11 June 758, an Abbasid embassy arrived at Chang'an simultaneously with the Uyghurs in order to pay tribute.

 The Caliphate was called "Dàshíguó" (大食國).

 An Arab envoy presented horses and a girdle to the Chinese in 713, but he refused to pay homage to the Emperor, said, he said "In my country we only bow to God never to a Prince".
 The first thing the court was going to do was to murder the envoy, however, a minister intervened, saying "a difference in the court etiquette of foreign countries ought not to be considered a crime."
 A second Arab envoy performed the required rituals and paid homage to the Emperor in 726 A.D.
 He was gifted with a "purple robe and a girdle".

 There was a controversy between the Arab ambassadors and Uyghur Khaganate ambassadors over who should go first into the Chinese court, they were then guided by the Master of Ceremonies into two different entrances.
 Three Da shi ambassadors arrived at the Tang court in 198 A.D.
-A war which was raging between the Arabs and Tibetans from 785-804 benefited the Chinese.
+A war which was raging between the Arabs and Tibetans from 785 to 804 benefited the Chinese.

-According to Professor Samy S. Swayd Fatimid missionaries made their Dawah in China during the reign of Al-Aziz Billah.
+According to Professor Samy S. Swayd, Fatimid missionaries made their Dawah in China during the reign of Al-Aziz Billah.